Peter-Noble/Peter-Noble.github.io/cv.md

 This is demonstrated by my academic performance and consistent positive feedback from events and shows I have helped to run.

+#### Lighting desk programming

+Proficient at programming and operating MA dot2 and ETC EOS (Element and Ion) and familiar with Avolites and Zero88.

+#### Digital sound desk experience

+Behringer x32 and Digico SD9.

 #### Code development skills

-Primarily Python, but also C, JavaScript, WebGL, Java, Linux and git.
+Primarily Python and C, but also JavaScript, WebGL, Java, Linux and git.

 Blender plugin development using Python.